SanjeevKGupta/example/network/README.md

 ### 4. Required services (service-required)
 Two services are configured such that upper level service has a lower dependent service, Deploying upper level service causes dependent lower service to be deployed automatically.
 This is implemented using `requiredServices` technique.
 Mutiple services can be configured similarly as dependent service of upper level service.

-Service 1 has access to Service 2 but Service 2 does not have access to Service 1
+Service 1 has access to Service 2 but Service 2 does not have access to Service 1 . *( This limitation is being revised )*
 ```
                  _____________
                  |           |